9 min read

 According to research, companies with a high-trust environment have employees who are 50% more productive, 106% more energetic, and 76% more engaged compared to those in lower trust environments.

-As we step into 2025, trust isn’t a soft skill; it’s a business imperative.
+Trust isn’t a soft skill; it’s a business imperative.
 Leaders who master how to consistently build trust in their team, and across teams, are key to ensuring sustainable success.

 According to the book, Trusted to Thrive, trust at work can be defined as "the ability to rely on (and predict) that others will do the right thing and make good on their promises."